chain4travel/camino-docs/docs/faq/glossary.md

 ## UUID

-Universally Unique Identifier a 128-bit identifier standardized by the Open Software Foundation (OSF) as part of the Distributed Computing Environment (DCE) specification and subsequently adopted by the Internet Engineering Task Force (IETF).
+Universally Unique Identifier, a 128-bit identifier standardized by the Open Software Foundation (OSF) as part of the Distributed Computing Environment (DCE) specification and subsequently adopted by the Internet Engineering Task Force (IETF).
 UUIDs are designed to be globally unique across space and time.